hong142/MGMT690-Writeup-2/README.md

 **2. Flexibility**

 In addition to cost saving, object storage allows storage of varies type and amount of data.
 There is no need to consider the schema or herirachy of data in advance, which is easier to use for unstructured data that is hard to fit in a schema.
-The SQL databse in hte previous comparision using setted up schema, allows nice operation,serchaing over data very quickly or performing joint between data.
-But it restircts the data type you can put in.
+The SQL databse in hte previous comparision requires preset schema.
+Though it allows nice operation,serchaing over data very quickly or performing joint between data, it restircts the data type you can put in.
 So it's realy depends on the functionality you want ot acheive with your data.
-You can store virtually any kind of data in any format.

 **3. Scalbility**
 According to FAQ of aws, the data volume and object number that can be stored are unlimited, with individual s3 object size ranging from 0 bytes to 5 TB.
 At least curently, 5TB is more than enough to cover any company's proceesing need.